-RASC Edmonton Centre is building a dark sky observatory at Black Nugget Lake Park, 70 km (42 miles) southeast of Edmonton.
+RASC Edmonton Centre is building the Black Nugget Lake Observatory (BNLO), a dark sky observatory at Black Nugget Lake Park, 70 km (42 miles) southeast of Edmonton.
 This is sufficiently distant from Edmonton, that truly dark skies can be enjoyed.
 The observatory will house the largest telescope in Western Canada for the public to look through at a dark site.

 For more information, contact the BNLO Committee.

 BNLO also includes an observing site, a graveled field about 70 m square, for use by authorized RASC Edmonton Centre members for personal astronomy.
 There’s a berm to the north shielding the field from the adjacent road and golf course operation, and there are trees and slopes to the east and west shielding the site from prevailing winds.
 To obtain authorization to use the observing site, familiarize yourself with the BNLO Access Policy and Rules of Conduct and follow the instructions at: https://community.edmontonrasc.com/?q=members-area/bnlo.